A few occasions where religious parties played decisive roles

 Remember, on July 20, 1996, the-then Jamaat-e-Islami Chief, Qazi Hussain Ahmad, had announced starting protests against the ruling Benazir Bhutto government, vehemently alleging it of corruption.
 Qazi Hussain had resigned from the Senate on September 27 of the same year and had announced starting a long march against the Benazir government.

-Protests started on October 27, 1996 by JIand the opposition parties.
-And on November 4, 1996, the Benazir government was sent packing by her loyalist, President Farooq Leghari.
+Protests started on October 27, 1996 by Jamaat-e-Islami and the opposition parties.
+And on November 4, 1996, the Benazir government was sent packing by her loyalist, President Farooq Leghari, primarily because of corruption.

 History shows that after Maulana Maududi had founded the Jamaat-e-Islami in 1941, during the British Empire's rule in India, he had strongly opposed the creation of an independent Pakistan.
 A few years ago, the-then Jamaat-e-Islami Chief, Syed Munawar Hassan, was condemned for his "outrageous" remarks on the qualifications for a martyr and pre-requisites of martyrdom.
 His viewpoint was slated by the Inter-Services Public Relations (ISPR), numerous religious and national political entities for declaring the dead terrorists like the late Taliban Chief Hakeemullah Mehsud as martyrs and for not acknowledging the sacrifices of Pakistan Army soldiers and around 50,000 innocent Pakistanis who had lost their lives at the hands of Al-Qaeda/Taliban militants since 2001.